 PROS OF LOWER ANTELOPE CANYON

-Better light – Lower Antelope Canyon does not have the midday beams of light that pierce the gloom in Upper Antelope Canyon, but the canyon is brighter and lighter making photography easier.
-The walls have a more luminescent glow throughout the day.
+Lower Antelope Canyon does not have the midday beams of light that pierce the gloom in Upper Antelope Canyon, but the canyon is brighter and lighter making photography easier.

-Longer canyon – Lower Antelope Canyon is twice as long as Upper Antelope Canyon and with more twisting strangely shaped walls you get twice as much bang for your buck.
+Lower Antelope Canyon is twice as long as Upper Antelope Canyon and with more twisting strangely shaped walls you get twice as much bang for your buck.

-More availability – Lower Antelope Canyon tours do not sell out months in advance and in fact, sometimes it is possible to just turn up on the day and get a slot.
+Lower Antelope Canyon tours do not sell out months in advance and in fact, sometimes it is possible to just turn up on the day and get a slot.

-Cheaper – Lower Antelope Canyon Tours are cheaper ($55) than Upper Antelope Canyon Tours ($85 or $120 – lunchtime Apr-Aug).
+Lower Antelope Canyon Tours are cheaper ($55) than Upper Antelope Canyon Tours ($85 or $120 – lunchtime Apr-Aug).
 All tours incur an additional $8 Navajo Permit Park fee.

-More adventurous – The combination of metal ladders and a narrower trail through the slick canyon walls make Lower Antelope Canyon feel more adventurous and fun.
+The combination of metal ladders and a narrower trail through the slick canyon walls make Lower Antelope Canyon feel more adventurous and fun.

 CONS OF LOWER ANTELOPE CANYON

-Less iconic photos – You cannot capture the midday beams of light shining in from the canyon roof like you can at Upper Antelope Canyon.
+You cannot capture the midday beams of light shining in from the canyon roof like you can at Upper Antelope Canyon.

-Busier & crowded – Groups are not kept as isolated as they are in Upper Antelope Canyon so it can feel busier, more rushed, and a bit more chaotic.
+Groups are not kept as isolated as they are in Upper Antelope Canyon so it can feel busier, more rushed, and a bit more chaotic.

-Tougher walking – The metal staircase, longer canyon, and narrower canyon floor make the hiking tougher.
+The metal staircase, longer canyon, and narrower canyon floor make the hiking tougher.
 Therefore, Lower Antelope Canyon is not advised for those with more limited physical mobility.

 UPPER ANTELOPE CANYON VS LOWER – COSTS

 Prices can vary by tour guide, but below is a 2023 estimate of what you can expect to pay to visit the upper and lower canyons.
-All tickets incur an additional $8 Navajo Park fee.
-Between April and August, the lunchtime tour of Upper Antelope Canyon is $120.

-Upper | $85 adults | $75 kids | 3/4 mile | 100 min |
+Upper$100 adults | $90 kids (+ taxes)3/4 mile | 100 min

-Lower | $55 adults & kids | 1 mile | 45 min |
+Lower$70 adults | $60 kids (+ taxes)1 mile | 45 min

 ANTELOPE CANYON: UPPER VS LOWER SUMMARY

 Upper Antelope Canyon is better for photographers IF you book a lunchtime slot, which you will need to do well in advance.
-It is also a more relaxed experience with a smaller group giving you more time to line up better shots.

 Guides provide interesting information about the canyons and how they were formed.

 Lower Antelope Canyon is better for selfies due to the increased light in the canyon.
-It’s a cheaper more family-friendly experience with a slightly more adventurous trail that the kids will love.
+It’s a cheaper, more family-friendly experience with a slightly more adventurous trail that the kids will love.

 CAN YOU VISIT ANTELOPE CANYON WITHOUT GOING ON A TOUR?